bighappyface/drupal-cloud-tutorial/README.md

 ---

-The options and possibilities facilitated with these technique are endless.
+The options and possibilities facilitated with this technique are endless.
 This example is but a brief glimpse into the power behind these techniques, especially automation.

 To drive the point home, here is a bonus!